To Feed the Hungry, To Clothe the Poor, To Shelter the Homeless, To Lead Them to Christ

 Since 1999, over 2500 different women and children have been ministered to, and many have come to Christ.
 For several years now, an area church has organized a group to come and make many renovations on the inside of our building.
 Replacing carpet and furniture, doing painting and window dressing, renovating offices and rooms, along with bringing a great deal of encouragement to our clients, this group has been able to significantly improve the inside appearance, providing a very home-like atmosphere to those who come through our doors.
 Such volunteer efforts demonstrate the partnership that many of our churches and communities have with the Mission.
 In fact, numerous churches and volunteers have served the Mission 25 years or more.

 The greatest work being done at our shelter is by our Lord and Savior.
+Our focus is on discipleship, sharing the good news of the Gospel, and then helping our guests grow in the faith when they turn their hearts to Christ.
+Our joy is in knowing that a former guest is being used of God to help lead the effort in this ministry!
 Recently, over a two month period, we were able to witness half of the residents earnestly seek a saving relationship with Him!
-Additionally, many have been able to obtain longer term housing and assistance beyond the shelter walls.
+Additionally, many have been able to obtain longer-term housing and assistance beyond the shelter walls.
 The greatest joy we have is in knowing that as they leave, they take the promise of eternity with them.

 Single Men with Children Shelter